 5 Books to Make you Fall in Love with Scottish Fiction

-It is currently book week Scotland and here at Cosy Wee Reads, I'm all about celebrating Scottish fiction.
+Here at Cosy Wee Reads, I'm all about celebrating Scottish fiction.
 In honour of this, here are 5 books that are sure to help you fall in love with Scottish fiction.
-These are the type of books you can expect to find in a Cosy Wee Reads package and you can find out more about the monthly subscriptions and one-off gifts here.
+These are the type of books you can expect to find in a Cosy Wee Reads package and you can find out more about the monthly book subscriptions and one-off gifts here.

 The Legacy of Elizabeth Pringle - Kirsty Wark